jianfenglan/jianfenglan.github.io/_pages/about.md

 Hi this is Jeff.

 I'm a Ph.D. candidate (in the combined Master-Ph.D. program) at the School of Media and Communication, Shanghai Jiao Tong University, advised by [**Prof. Yi Mou**](https://cfmhmc.github.io/yimou.github.io/).
 My research focuses on the impact of human-AI interaction (HAII) on individual perceptions of intimacy and mortality.
 Before joining SJTU, I received my B.A. in Journalism from the School of Journalism, Chongqing University.

-I currently serve as an Assistant Editor for the journal *Big Data & Society* (SSCI Q1, IF=5.9).
-And I hold leadership positions as the Student Committee Chair (2024-2026) of the Association for Chinese Communication Studies (ACCS) and the Graduate Student Representative (2024-2025) for the Communication and the Future Division of the National Communication Association (NCA).